-During our time spent in New Zealand we have lived in both Wellington and Auckland, we spent almost two years in Auckland when we first arrived into NZ and have been living in Wellington for the last 12 months.
+During our time spent in New Zealand we have lived in both Wellington and Auckland, we spent almost two years in Auckland when we first arrived into NZ and have been living in Wellington for now over two years as well.
 Now we have spent a considerable amount of time in each city we thought it was about time we did a comparison: Auckland Vs Wellington for anyone thinking of making the move down (or up!) to the big smoke or New Zealand’s capital.

 You can read about the reasons why we left Auckland in favour of Wellington in our blog post here.
 We still stand by our decision to leave Auckland, in the long term our life there was just not feasible.
 Maybe if the housing market crashes it will be a different story but for now, it isn’t on the cards.

 That is not to say we don’t miss Auckland, we miss living in Auckland, the great bars we liked there, the sushi, the friends we made and the weather but thus far Wellington is the first place in New Zealand that we feel like we fit in.

 But of course, like anything, there is the grass is always greener attitude, Wellington has shown us it’s fair share of disadvantages too!
 Hopefully, this can help anyone who is thinking of moving out of Auckland or alternatively anyone who is currently overseas and thinking of making the move to NZ and is unsure of what city to start in.

 I have covered 5 main factors, housing, people, transport, climate and geographical location.
 Please remember though this is a subjective viewpoint coming from a couple who have never really lived in a city larger than Auckland before…